softworkz/emby-wiki/Library-items.md

 ### IsFolder, MediaType, Type
 These allow you to determine how to categorize and display items.
 See [Browsing the Library](https://github.com/MediaBrowser/MediaBrowser/wiki/Browsing-the-Library)

+### IsoType
+This setting is applicable to videos only.
+If a video is an Iso this will give you the type - Dvd or BluRay.

 ### LocalTrailerCount, TrailerUrls
 LocalTrailerCount is the number of downloaded local trailers that are available for an item.
 The actual trailer items can be retrieved separately using /Users/{UserId}/Items/{Id}/LocalTrailers.